PvPClt/project/fsb_en.md

 **SENKO** (thinks for a second):

 — The hip joint.
 Calling it a "point" doesn't do it justice.
 The hip is the heavy hitter.
 It’s not just the agony; it’s the inevitable surgery — getting that bone swapped for a piece of hardware.
-Three or four months of steady infrasound, and she’s done.
+Three or four months of steady beam application, and she’s done.

 **VECHIRKO**: